 Nail gun injury lawsuits typically fall into 1 of 2 categories: either you were shot by someone else, or a manufacturer’s defect caused you to be injured while using a nail gun.
 If you decide to file a personal injury complaint, your case will most likely be based on the concept of “negligence," or the failure to do something with proper care.

 Like any other professional, construction workers are held to a specific code of conduct.
-In exchange for pay, they’re expected to show up to the jobsite on time, perform quality work and use their tools safely.
+In exchange for pay, they’re expected to show up to the job site on time, perform quality work, and use their tools safely.

 When they fail to do so, they can be held accountable.
 In short, if you believe another worker was using their nailer improperly and caused your injury in the process, you may have grounds to file a personal injury lawsuit.

 If, on the other hand, you were injured while using a defective nail gun, you may be able to hold the manufacturer accountable.
-In recent years, multiple companies have recalled tens of thousands of faulty nail guns after the devices jammed, double-fired or overrode their own safety mechanisms.
+In recent years, multiple companies have recalled tens of thousands of faulty nail guns after the devices jammed, double-fired or overrode their safety mechanisms.

 If you believe that your injury was caused by a defective nail gun, you may be able to pursue compensation for your injuries.